MicrosoftDocs/CortanaSkillsKit/docs/skills/authentication.md

     * For other service providers: Refer to the documentation from your service provider about allowing the redirect callback.

-1. Cortana should open a dialog window so the user can sign in before opening your Cortana Skill.
-Microsoft recommends that you verify that your Cortana Skill has an access token.
+1. Cortana should open a dialog window so the user can sign in before opening your Cortana skill.
+Microsoft recommends that you verify that your Cortana skill has an access token.

     Each message includes an entity that includes an access token.
 If the access token is not present or is empty, then it means the user has not been authenticated.
 The access token may also be empty if the access token has expired.

     When the access token expires, the correct solution is to display an OAuthCard to reacquire a token.

-    Example: How to get an access token using C#.
+    **Example:** How to get an access token using C#.

     ``` C#
     // Is the user authenticated?